ssomnoremac/library-viewer/README.md

 From catalog.json I make the book resource which I used to build scope context

 * Angular-seed.
-- I needed a seed to same time building components and this one is popular
+I needed a seed to save time building components and this one is a good one.

 * Foundation.
-- I prefer it to Bootstrap.
+I prefer it to Bootstrap.
 No good reason.
 I prefer their mascot?

 * Snapjs.
-- I needed a menu that was mobile and swipe capable
+I needed a menu that was mobile and swipe capable

 ### Where to look